 Here are some ideas for other herbs to add to your cacao:

 Passionflower is another species of plant found in the Amazon rainforest.
 It’s used for its aphrodisiac, mood-enhancing, and relaxing properties.
-This is a good addition if you’re using cacao for improving mood or if you find cacao can make you feel a little bit anxious.
+This is a good addition if you’re using cacao for improving your mood or if you find cacao can make you feel a little bit anxious.

 To add this herb, make a strong tea from the dried leaves and use this as the liquid base for mixing the cacao.
-You will need to let this herb steep in the water for at least 10 minutes to extract as much of the active ingredients as possible.
+You will need to let this herb steep in the water for at least 10 minutes to extract as many of the active ingredients as possible.